dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/interceptors.md

 Notice from the log output that the application continues to use the cached message until the timeout expires, at which point the database is queried again for any new message.

 ## SaveChanges interception

-> [!NOTE]
-> SaveChanges interception was introduced in EF Core 5.0.

 > [!TIP]
 > You can [download the SaveChanges interceptor sample](https://github.com/dotnet/EntityFramework.Docs/tree/main/samples/core/Miscellaneous/SaveChangesInterception) from GitHub.